 By now, we were getting hungry, and it was a struggle trying to get the kids to leave the Kids' Club!
 The good thing is that you can leave kids aged four and above with the team, so we did just that and went to get some food.

 Top tip: Aladdin's Cave opens at 10am and shuts at 8pm all week.
-Drop off is 4 years old, though younger ones are allowed with parents or nannies.
+Drop off is 4 years old, though younger ones are allowed with parents.

 Brunch at Sim Sim